pendle-finance/documentation/docs/Governance/vePENDLE.md

 A small percentage of all yield accrued is distributed to vePENDLE holders.

-Pendle collects a fee of &lt;XX>% from all yield accrued via YT. &lt;YY>% of these fees will go to Pendle as protocol revenue, while the remaining &lt;ZZ>% will be distributed pro rata amongst all vePENDLE holders.
+Pendle collects a fee of 3% from all yield accrued via YT.
+0% (for now) of these fees will go to Pendle as protocol revenue, while the remaining 3% will be distributed pro rata amongst all vePENDLE holders.

 A portion of yield from expired PTs will be distributed pro rata to vePENDLE holders as well.